 Video games aren’t left behind either, and it’s not rare to find Final Fantasy pop up café.
 To only quote the most famous one.

 #1 One Piece Baratie Restaurant – Odaiba, Tokyo

 Zoro and Chopper drinks.

-I tried their Chicken and fries, nothing fancy but a sure meal.
+I tried their Chicken and fries, nothing fancy but a pretty sure meal, in my opinion.
 There’s a lot of choices on the menu that follows the manga.
 So if you come back, some of the dishes may have changed.

 #2 Gundam Cafe – Akihabara, Tokyo + Maid Café

 Since it was too earlier for dinner and we had had lunch previously, we only had weird coloured ice cream when we checked out this Gundam themed restaurant.

-Although with how hot it gets in Japan during the summer having nice cooling ice cream while enjoying a Gundam themed restaurant that wasn’t overpacked at the time was sure nice.
+Although with how hot it gets in Japan during the summer having nice cooling ice cream while enjoying a Gundam themed restaurant that wasn’t overpacked was sure nice.